Champagne Lancelot Pienne, Cramant

 —Stephan Reinhardt, Wine Advocate, October 2015

 Gilles Lancelot is a member of Les Artisans du Champagne, one of the more elite of the bands of growers in Champagne.
 We met Gilles thanks to Jean-Marc Sélèque, a fellow member who invited us to the Artisan party in Reims during the April 2019 salons.
-This was at the swank Château les Crayères, and the greeting glass of Lancelot’s La Table Ronde 2012 from magnum proved to be one of the most memorable wines of the entire week.
+This was at the swank Château les Crayères, and the greeting glass of Lancelot’s La Table Ronde from magnum (2012 base) proved to be one of the most memorable wines of that week of intense tastings.

 Gilles farms 22 acres of vines, more or less the same as his friend Jean-Marc over in Pierry.
 Gilles’ base is in Cramant, and his 55 parcels are spread along the northern sector of the Côte des Blancs, dip into the Côteaux Sud d’Epernay, and reach into the Marne Valley.
 The breakdown is as follows: